gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 It does not address what matters.
 It does not address the meaning of existence.

-Not because these questions have no answers — but because they are not questions of the same kind.
+Not because these questions have no answers, but because they are not questions of the same kind.

-The confusion of scientific questions with questions of value, meaning, ethics — this is the deepest philosophical confusion.
+The confusion of scientific questions with questions of value, meaning, ethics: this is the deepest philosophical confusion.

 The Tractatus said: these things cannot be said.